-We tested four methods for removing burnt-on oil to see if we could really do it without resorting to harsh chemicals.
+We tested four methods for getting burnt-on oil off of pans to see if it could be done without resorting to harsh chemicals.

 Is there a way to remove this residue without resorting to caustic chemical cleansers?
 To find out, we abused four stainless steel skillets by slicking them with several tablespoons of oil and heating them until it smoked and burned onto their surfaces.
 To further solder this resin to the pans, we then baked the skillets in a 500-degree oven for a few hours.